 Bottle & Bine is a casually elegant restaurant that reimagines American cuisine with global twists.
 Bottle refers to the restaurant’s wine program, while the word Bine, a botanist term meaning a twining plant stem off of which the hop grows, refers to the beer program.
 Together, they symbolize the integration and celebration of American food, wine, and beer.

-The bi-level restaurant features a bar on each level, and fuses sleek metallic and muted gray accents with rustic wooden panels.
+A bi-level establishment featuring a bar on each level that fuses sleek metallic and muted gray accents with rustic wooden panels.
 The first-floor bar seats 30 guest and standing room, with two TV’s for the sports fan.
-While the second floor seats 50 guests for dinner with floor to ceiling windows overlooking Second Avenue and an intimate 10 guest bar.
-The upstairs at Bottle & Bine also boasts a lounge with leather love seats, velvet couches, and a romantic feel.
-Bottle & Bine features 16 rotating draught craft beers, an Americana-inspired, Wine Spectator award-winning wine list, and an imaginative craft cocktail menu.
+While the second floor seats 70 guests with floor to ceiling windows overlooking Second Avenue and an intimate 10 guest bar.

 Moses Laboy is known as the creative beverage and cocktail mind behind several bars/eateries throughout NYC.
 He has been credited as one of the pioneers who brought back the cocktail scene to Harlem NYC via the creation of the beverage program at celebrity Chef Marcus Samuelsson’s Harlem hotspots Red Rooster and Ginny’s.
 Moses is now spearheading the cocktail program at Bottle & Bine.